- Mykonos accommodations

 Restaurants, taverns & reputed coffee-shops: too many to mention here: click our webpage

-Transport: there are 3 bus stations / departure points: the one in Fabrica (in the southern section of the town) serves Ornos, Aghios Ioannis, Platys Gialos, Psarou, Paranga
+Transport: there are 3 bus stations / departure points: the one in Fabrica (in the southern section of the town) serves Ornos, Aghios Ioannis, Platys Gialos, Psarou, Paranga and Paradise;

 the other, at the Museum, in the northern part of the town, serves Ano Mera village, and the beaches of Elia and Kalafatis;